owenshen24/golb/contents/muse/Interpretability-in-ML:-A-Broad-Overview.md

 Another paper, [Interpreting Interpretability: Understanding Data Scientists’ Use of Interpretability Tools for MachineLearning](http://www.jennwv.com/papers/interp-ds.pdf), found that even data scientists may not understand what interpretable visualizations tell them, and this can inspire unwarranted confidence in the underlying model, even leading to ad-hoc rationalization of suspicious results.

-Lastly, [Evaluating Explainable AI: Which Algorithmic ExplanationsHelp Users Predict Model Behavior?](https://arxiv.org/pdf/2005.01831.pdf), is a recent study of five interpretability techniques and how they empirically help humans.
+Lastly, [Evaluating Explainable AI: Which Algorithmic Explanations Help Users Predict Model Behavior?](https://arxiv.org/pdf/2005.01831.pdf), is a recent study of five interpretability techniques and how they empirically help humans.
 The authors found very few benefits from any of techniques.
 Of particular note is that explanations which were rated to be higher quality by participants were not very useful in actually improving human performance.

 All of this points to the difficult road ahead for interpretability research.
 These approaches and visuals are liable to be misused and misinterpreted.
 Even once we get improved notions of intepretability with intuitive properties, it still remains to be seen if we can use them to achieve the benefits I listed out in the very beginning.
 While it certainly seems more difficult to formalize interpretability than to use it well, I'm glad that empirical tests are already being done; they can hopefully also guide where the research goes next.